vipinkarthikeyan/cost-sensitive-policy/readme.md

 For example:
 - "Did you mean the red mug or the blue mug?"

-We intentionally keep the action space simple so that we can isolate the core decision problem:
+I intentionally keep the action space simple so that we can isolate the core decision problem:
 **act now vs gather more information**

 ---